FlyingBaguette/aero-boulangerie/docs/requirement-specs/Software-requirements-specification.md

 * After boot-up cycle the software needs to be consistently available to allow new commands encryption/message pairing pending.

 ####Security
 * The main attack vector for AB will be the wireless communications.
 Encryption and a form of authentication would provide some degree of security to prevent a malicious user snooping sensor data and/or taking control of the aircraft.
 The downside to implementing these features would be the impact on responsiveness.
+Another solution would be to only allow new commands to be sent once landed and no mission plan uploaded to AB.

 ####Maintainability
 * Code should be construction in such a way to allow easy debug finding and feature addition.